Cancer Clinical Trials

 If you qualify for a particular study, participation is voluntary.
 Should you qualify for a particular study, your nurse navigator will work closely with you and the clinical trials team at the Center.

-Backed by the renowned NCI-designated Sidney Kimmel Cancer Center at Jefferson, on any given day, the Center for Clinical Research is participating in nearly 50 cancer-related trials in various phases (1, 11 and 111).
+Backed by the renowned NCI-designated Sidney Kimmel Cancer Center at Jefferson Health, on any given day, the Center for Clinical Research is participating in nearly 50 cancer-related trials in various phases (1, 11 and 111).
 We take part in studies from the National Institutes of Health and the National Cancer Institute, and hold full membership in the NRG Oncology Group.
 Whether you qualify for participation in a clinical trial or not, you can trust you are getting access to advanced care at our nationally recognized Center.

 View Complete List of Clinical Trials